 All parts of each activity must be completed.

-The regional or program office OL BC will act as a resource each activity. any questions how a task must be or how the guidance is applied.
+The regional or program office OL BC will act as a resource during the completion of each activity.
+Direct any questions regarding how a task must be completed or how the guidance is applied to the regional BC or program office OL BC.
 The OL BC may also designate a qualified Chief Examiner to work with you as you complete the various activities.

-(OJT-OLE-) Participate on Two Licensing Examination Teams (as a fully-qualified OL Examiner)
+(OJT-OLE-7) Participate on Two Licensing Examination Teams (as a fully-qualified OL Examiner)